 If symptoms do arise, a person may wish to consult a doctor for a diagnosis.

 According to the

-However, it is much more common for hepatitis C to be transmitted by using shared needles than through sexual contact.
+However, it is much more common for hepatitis C to transmit through the use of shared needles than through sexual contact.

-There are also some risk factors that cause a person to be more likely to experience liver scarring from hepatitis C. If a person with cirrhosis has a liver with excessive scarring, they may experience liver failure.
+Some risk factors also cause a person to be more likely to experience liver scarring from hepatitis C. Excessive scarring may lead to liver failure.
 According to the

-Men should speak with their doctor about how to treat hepatitis C and reduce the risks that their condition will worsen.
+A person should speak with a doctor about how to treat hepatitis C and reduce the risk of their condition worsening.

 It is very possible that the number of people with hepatitis C is much higher than estimates suggest, as some people do not know that they have the condition.